-Barcelona - BlackBerry unveiled a new, cheaper touchscreen smartphone and a “classic” model with a keyboard on Tuesday, as it tries to stem losses and win back once-devoted security-conscious business and government users.
+Barcelona/Toronto - BlackBerry Ltd unveiled a new, cheaper touchscreen smartphone and a “classic” model with a keyboard on Tuesday, as it tries to stem losses and win back once-devoted security-conscious business and government users.

-The news, coupled with more details about the company's strategy in its services business, helped send shares in BlackBerry surging more than nine percent.
+The news, coupled with more details about the company's strategy in its services business, helped send shares in BlackBerry surging more than 9 percent.

-The lower-end Z3 smartphone, priced at under $200 (about R2 000), is being built under a partnership deal with FIH Mobile, the Hong Kong-listed unit of Taiwanese electronics company Foxconn Technology.
+The lower-end Z3 smartphone, priced at under $200, is being built under a partnership deal with FIH Mobile, the Hong Kong-listed unit of Taiwanese electronics company Foxconn Technology Co Ltd.

 Code named Jakarta, the device will go on sale in April in Indonesia, where BlackBerry's BBM messaging service is proving very popular, said John Chen, who took over as the group's chief executive late last year.